 What Evidence is Needed to Prove Fault in Car Crashes in Virginia

-There are multiple sources of evidence that may demonstrate liability for a car accident.
-Some cases are straightforward, such as a drunk driving accident with a DUI charge, and test results showing a driver’s high blood-alcohol concentration.
+There are multiple sources of evidence that may demonstrate liability for an auto accident.
+Some cases are straightforward, such as a parking lot accident or drunk driving accident with a DUI charge, and law enforcement test results showing a driver’s high blood-alcohol concentration.
 In most rear-end accidents, the accident itself is generally solid evidence that the driver in the rear failed to slow down and stop in time to avoid the collision.

-When we investigate car accidents, the types of evidence we look for may include:
+When our Virginia department investigates car accidents, the types of evidence we look for may include:

-- Police accident report, which may include diagrams of the crash and other basic information
+- Police report, which may include diagrams of the accident scene and other basic information

 - Photos of the crash scene